vicarten/people-search-fps-name/README.md

-# people-search-fps-name
+# Search based by

-The objective of this project is to efficiently search and retrieve information on a large number of people using web scraping on Fastpeoplesearch.com.
+The objective of this project is to efficiently search and retrieve information (phone numbers, emails, previous adresses) on a large number of people using web scraping on [Fastpeoplesearch.com](https://www.fastpeoplesearch.com/).

 ## Requirements